dchad/PIC32-EXB/README.md

 # PIC32-EXB

-Replace a dead computer on a magnetic resistance exercise bike, new design implemented with a PIC32MX270F256B microcontroller.
+Replace a dead controller on a magnetic resistance exercise bike, new design implemented with a PIC32MX270F256B microcontroller.

 TODO: everything.